riffomonas/RR_R25_2014/research_plan.md

 NIH-funded projects and beyond.
-First, although the current proposal focuses on microbiome research, it is reasonable to expect that with some customization, the materials could be easily tailored to other disciplines where novice practitioners are implementign their own bioinformatic analyses.
+First, although the current proposal focuses on microbiome research, it is reasonable to expect that with some customization, the materials could be easily tailored to other disciplines where novice practitioners are implementing their own bioinformatic analyses.
 Second, microbiome research is a specialized form of microbial ecology.
 Other microbial ecologists who study environments as diverse as hydrothermal vents and soil {Lesniewski, 2012 #2732;Schloss, 2006 #992} will benefit from the training they